Clinical Research Coordinator I

 Position HighlightsThe primary role of this position is to communicate with study participants in the Intervention group of a NIH funded biobehavioral, clinical trial with mothers and babies.
 This position includes collecting data and teaching an infant massage intervention at study sessions in Tucson.
 Remote work available when communicating with study participants.

 Outstanding UA benefits include health, dental, and vision insurance plans; life insurance and disability programs; paid vacation, sick leave, and holidays; UA/ASU/NAU tuition reduction for the employee and qualified family members; state and optional retirement plans; access to UA recreation and cultural activities; and more!

 The University of Arizona has been recognized for our innovative work-life programs.
 For more information about working at the University of Arizona and relocations services, please click here.

 - Responsible for data collection and REDCap data entry

 in study sessions with pregnant and postnatal women who have been

-after birth).
+and 3 months after birth).
 At study visits, collect questionnaire data and

 video-recordings of mother-infant interaction.
 Coordinates with CATS to